BradHutchings/Mmojo-Server-v2/instructions/501-Package-APE.md

 ---
 ### Add `default-args` File to Archive
-**Not implemented yet.**

 This script adds a `default-args` file to the archive.
 If you added certs and/or the Mmojo Complete UI above, the `default-args` file will reflect that.
+We clean up files that were copied into the `package-ape` directory.
 - View the script: <a href="../scripts/501-Add-default-args-to-APE.sh" target="_blank">501-Add-default-args-to-APE.sh</a>.
 - Run the script.
   ```